-There is no denying that the Internet of Things has begun to change how we interact with technology.
+There is no denying that the Internet of Things (IoT) has begun to change how we interact with technology.
 Anything that can be connected to the Internet, will be with the sole purpose of improving lives and business.
 Global predictions put the number of connected devices by 2020 at 30 billion.
 The developing world will hopefully hold a large portion of that.
 It’s estimated that there will 30 million connected devices in South Africa by 2020.
-This post will look at the different industries IoT will affect in the coming years in South Africa.
+This post will look at the different industries Internet of Things will affect in the coming years in South Africa.

-IoT has opened a vast amount of ways to make farming more productive.
+Internet of Things has opened a vast amount of ways to make farming more productive.
 Smart farming sensors in soil and on livestock give 24/7 monitoring and an abundance of data.
 These sensors enable farmers to see their soil and crop health, machinery being used, storage conditions, animal behaviour and energy consumption.
 Vodacom’s Connected Farmer platform as an example will link thousands of smallholder farmers to the agriculture value chain.

 Emerging technologies are set to change the way miners operate over the next decade.
 Internet of Things (IoT) is one of them, leading the way in bringing about positive change in the mining industry.
 IoT can help the mining industry through automation in the maintenance of machines, ensuring the safety of people and equipment, and move to predictive maintenance.
 Currently, mines in Australia are using IoT to monitor and process data in real-time from 7 different sites.